 "PD should relate to what we’e currently teaching.
 A kindergarten teacher shouldn’t sit through a 5th grade math training or vice versa, for example.
 And our school needs more PD on apathetic learners, whereas another school in a more funded school zone might not see the same type of learner as frequently."

-“When we design PD, we take into account the specific needs of our staff and regularly ask for suggestions and feedback from a school leadership team made up of teachers and support staff."
+"It’s imperative that we get away from the 'one size fits all' format.
+PD should be ongoing, relevant, and timely.""When we design PD, we take into account the specific needs of our staff and regularly ask for suggestions and feedback from a school leadership team made up of teachers and support staff."

 "I would love for our PD to be more technology-based and not necessarily require physical attendance.
 Online sessions would be more beneficial."